pandafeeder/mongo-mongo/README.md

 ### features
 - Object based: an object representing a document in collection, with CRUD methods and all data fields are setter and getter accessor descriptors.
 - schema: support multi constrain like type, unique, sparse, default, required and you can customize an validator function for a field
-- promise based: all operation is wrapped in an promise.
+- promise based: all operation return promise.
-- decorated class mehod: class methods expose all CRUD operations with additional customization as data checking against schema defination.
+- decorated class mehod: class methods expose all CRUD operations with additional customization as data checking against schema defination and directly return doc for findOneAndRepacle&findOneAndUpdate&findOneAndDelete instead of a result(which you have to use result.value to get the doc in native way).
 - native driver function exposed: you can also directly use offical driver's function via class or constructed db instance from DB class

 ### required